Élise Bussaglia

-Élise Bussaglia (born 24 September 1985) is a French footballer who plays as a midfielder for French club Dijon of the Division 1 Feminine.
+Élise Bussaglia (born 24 September 1985) is a French former footballer who played as a midfielder.
 She was a member of the France national team.
 Bussaglia is a former winner of the National Union of Professional Footballers (UNFP) Female Player of the Year having won the award after a successful 2010–11 season with Paris Saint-Germain.
+She currently manages Régional 1 Grand-Est side Sedan.

 Club career

 Born in Sedan, Bussaglia was in middle school at Nassau in class with Benjamin Lemaire.
 She started to play soccer at US Balan with male team.
 During this period, she was supporting CS Sedan Ardennes.

 Early career

 Bussaglia began her career playing for Olympique Saint-Memmie playing at the club during her youth.
 She spent two years with the senior team before being selected to attend the CNFE Clairefontaine, the women's section of the Clairefontaine academy.
 After leaving the academy, she joined D1 Féminine club FCF Juvisy playing 14 matches and scoring two goals in her first season.
 In her second season with the club, she played in all 22 league matches scoring four goals helping Juvisy win the league title.
 She had another successful season before joining Montpellier.
 At Montpellier, Bussaglia became an established international player and helped Montpellier to two top table finishes, including helping the team win the 2008–09 Challenge de France and qualify for the newly created UEFA Women's Champions League in her final season.